SCCA Continental Championship for Formula B/C Race

 - Brabham BT29 (Nick Craw): Nick Craw (Washington,DC) bought one of the first Brabham BT29s from local Brabham dealer Fred Opert, a car identified by Ted Walker of the Brabham Register as chassis BT29-5.
 Craw raced in SCCA events from August 1969 onwards, finishing second in the SEDiv FB championship by a single point, and in two Pro races.
 He continued with a BT29 in 1970 in Pro racing as part of Fred Opert Racing and to the best of his and Opert's recollection, used the same car.
 He bought a Brabham BT35 for 1971 but before this arrived in the US, he raced the BT29 once more, winning a National at Summit Point in April 1971.
 The car appeared in Fred Opert's stock list on 1 May, and on the reverse of one of this list, as sent by Opert's secretary Jeannie to Brabham historian Denis Lupton in 1971, a handwritten comment gives Craw's car as "BT29-5".
 It was then sold to Gary Gove (Tacoma, WA) who raced it in SCCA Regional and ICSCC events in 1971 and 1972, It was reportedly crashed in 1972 and its later history is presently unresolved.

 - Chevron B15b [FB-69-3?]
 (Syd Demovsky): Syd Demovsky (Chicago, IL) bought a Chevron B15B for 1969, racing in Pro events and also in SCCA FB events, finishing fifth in CenDiv.
 The car was red and blue and raced as #11, Demovsky's usual number.
 Demovsky, a dentist, retained the car for 1970 but at the opening race of the season at Riverside, he went off during practice and crashed through a fence.
 He was taken to hospital with "pulmonary contusions and bruises".
 Although he was reported to be driving a Chevron again in the second round, at Edmonton in May, it seems likely that reports were referring to the Chevron that he entered for the race, rather than the car he actually arrived in.
 From the third race of the season onwards, Demovsky raced a Brabham BT29.
-This may then may be the damaged and unrepaired B15b advertised by R Hunter (Denver, CO), one of Demovsky's crew, in September 1970.
-The car was acquired by Wayne Mitchell (San Diego, CA), and used to build up a new car for Terrance Peterson using a new Chevron B17 chassis.
+The car was advertised by Ron Hunter (Denver, CO), one of Demovsky's crew, in September 1970, and was sold to Wayne Mitchell (San Diego, CA), who used it to build up a new car for Terrance Peterson around a new Chevron B17 chassis.
 The original B15 frame was also repaired and sold to Frank Monise.
 Frank recalls that it was combined with the frame that Byron Hatten had damaged to create a car for Art Brisbane.

 - Brabham BT29 (Fred Opert): Fred Opert (Paramus, NJ) raced his own yellow/orange/blue #73 Brabham BT29 as soon as one was available, debuting at Brainerd in August 1969.
 He presumably drove the same car for the rest of that season, and for the opening race of the 1970 season.
 Opert then moved to a Chevron B17b, and the subsequent history of the BT29 is unknown.
 One possibility is it was one of the cars made available as a hire car by Fred Opert Racing in 1970, but there are no obviously candidates, so it is more likely that the car was sold.